-EERE anticipates making awards that will run from 1 year up to 3 years, comprised of one or more budget periods.
-Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision.
-For a complete list, see Section VI.B.xiv.
+EERE anticipates making awards that will run from 18 months up to 36 months, comprising one or more budget periods.
+Project continuation will be contingent upon several elements, including satisfactory performance and go/no-go decision.
+For a complete list, see section VI.B.xiv.
+Go/No-Go Review.